pakoito/RxActions/README.md

 ##Rationale

 Sometimes you have to describe side effects in your Observable chain, by means of doOnNext, doOnError, or even in the subscription.
-Writing several of those operators may incu on minimal performance operations, and make it a bit less readable.
-RxActions allows you to combine actions.
+Writing several of those operators may incur on minimal performance operations, and make it a bit less readable.
+RxActions allows you to combine those actions sequentially.

 ##Usage

-RxTuples come as lazily evaluated ActionN and its main use case is for doOnNext, doOnError, and subscribe operators.
+RxActions comes as lazily evaluated ActionN and its main use case is for doOnNext, doOnError, and subscribe operators.
+Please note subscribe comes in several flavours that accept ActionN for better composability.

-Log correct server response and display on UI
+Log correct server response and display on UI:

     getApi().requestListFromServer()
             .subscribe(RxActions.act(logElement(), getUi.displayElements()));

 Log an error to console, then display UI message:

     getApi().requestListFromServer()
             .subscribe(/* ... */),
-                RxActions.act(logError(), getUI().displayErrorMessage()));
+            RxActions.act(logError(), getUi().displayErrorMessage()));

 Log error before and display a message before applying an error correction operator

     getApi().storeInDatabase()
-        .doOnError(RxActions.act(logError(), getUI().displayErrorMessage()))
+            .doOnError(RxActions.act(logError(), getUi().displayErrorMessage()))
             .onErrorReturn(Collections.emptyList())
             .subscribe(/* ... */);

 ##Distribution